RECLAIM YOUR SENSE OF FREEDOM AND SAFETY

 • Feeling triggered or anxious when you try to move towards goals in your life

-• Intrusive, cycling thoughts that make it hard to your true self or intuition
+• Intrusive, cycling thoughts that make it hard to hear your true self or intuition

 Trauma changes our sense of ourselves and the world around us